3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 Contemplating this problem and leaving yourself open to generalizing the tools you use along the way can actually lead you to a glimpse of three big ideas in calculus: Integrals, derivatives, and the fact that they are opposites.

 But the story of finding the area starts more simply: Just you, and a circle.
-To be concrete, let’s say the radius is $1$ [footnote 1].
+To be concrete, let’s say the radius is $1$ [1].
 If you weren’t worried about the exact area, and just wanted to estimate it, one way you might go about it is to chop the circle into smaller pieces whose areas are easier to approximate, then add up the results.

 There are many ways you might go about this, each of which may lead to its own interesting line of reasoning.